Malxi/rust-compiler-front-end/README.md

 + Fix grammar bug (lex bug ignores some token)
 + Fix many productions (replace maybe_productions with terminals to solve shift/reduce conflicts)
 + Literal tokens take original text with suffix
++ SimplePath in Macro conflicts with PathInExpression in Item, so replacing SimplePath with PathInExpression, this idea comes from rust official parser.
 ### Goal
 + To modify lex comments datatype
 + Add a suffix option for literals